FAQs

 • 4 Stage Race Entry to The Malbunka/The Namatjira

-• Race Transfers (transfers to/from the start/finish lines, includes transfers to/from the airport/ Alice Springs before/after the race on 15th or16th Aug and 20th Aug
+• Race Transfers (transfers to and from the start and finish lines, PLUS transfers to and from the airport and Alice Springs before and after the race on 14th or 15th Aug and 19th Aug)

 • Ticket for the BBQ Dinner following Stage 1 & 2 Presentations, held after Stage 2